 - Post about your projects

-Wednesday 4/3.
-Week Twelve.
+Wednesday 4/10.
+Week Thirteen.
 Social Media, Online Discourse, and Digital Presences

 - Look for personal websites of historians and find an example that you consider effective to discuss in class.

 - For example: Natalia Mehlman Petrzela or Brandon Byrd.
 What works well, and what doesn’t?